vany0114/GAP-assessment/README.md

 ### Configuring the Firewall

-IMPORTANT: Authentication to the STS (Security Token Service container) uses the 10.0.75.1 IP which should be available and already setup by Docker, so you need to set windows firewall to not protect DockerNAT (this is only required to execute locally with Docker):
+IMPORTANT: Authentication to the STS (Security Token Service container) uses the 10.0.75.1 IP which should be available and already setup by Docker, so you need to set windows firewall to not protect DockerNAT or merely disable the firewall (this is only required to execute locally with Docker):

 ![](https://user-images.githubusercontent.com/5191049/36141845-8fa45666-10a6-11e8-9be0-0ec82747b445.png)